Penny-Zhang/Penny-Zhang.github.io/about.md

 	- Employed a classification network to extract global features and combine them with local features derived from the single-view image.
 This fusion of features enables the 3D network to acquire sufficient information for successful shape reconstruction.
 	</li>
 	<li>Autonomous Search and Rescue System:
-	- Utilized a simulated avalanche scene and UAV model built by Unity
+	- Utilized a simulated avalanche scene and UAV model built by Unity.
-	- Implement Robot Operating System (ROS) for detector simulation, path planning, trajectory planning, and control
+	- Implement Robot Operating System (ROS) for detector simulation, path planning, trajectory planning, and control.
 	</li>
 </ul>